mikrosk/mikrosk.github.io/decap/index.md

 ## Timeline

+## 12.02.2026

+The lab provided the final invoice -- $2,795 USD.
+Phew. ;) In the meantime, ijor couldn't resist and started working on Combel, too.

+But it is going slowly.
+It turns out that Combel is much more difficult than Videl.
+This is for a couple of reasons.
+One is the intrinsic characteristic of the die.
+But also it turns out the Dmitry's pics are not as good as we had hoped.
+To be more precise, the pictures themselves are great.
+The problem is the condition of the die.
+The die seems to be damaged in multiple spots.
+Not exactly sure why.
+May be it is because the decapsulation method he uses.

+The current situation is following: the lab processed a Combel chip (so we basically have two of them decap'ed now -- Dmitry's and this one).
+But we didn't ask for high rez pictures for all the layers, as we did with Videl.
+Otherwise it was going to cost us about the same that we paid for Videl.
+So, we don't have lab high rez for Combel top layer.
+We did ask them to take lowish/med rez pictures of the top die, though.
+That was done mostly to be sure that both Combel chips are exactly the same revision.
+Just in case there are multiple ones.

+In some cases those lower rez pictures can help to decode the damaged die spots, but not in all of them.
+It is not the end of the world, though.
+They aren't too many spots.
+And it is usually possible to figure out the layout anyway.
+It just makes the process slower.

+Anyway, some surprising discoveries on the way!

+## 07.12.2025

+For Videl, a couple of verification steps were needed. ijor completed the first a few weeks ago.
+Still trying to find the time to perform the last step -- we are very close to be able to release a netlist shortly!

+On the Combel front, the decision to remove metal layers only turned out to be more problematic.
+The lab usually doesn't send a half-done work to the customer plus we need some other things which Dmitry couldn't provide (like X-Ray images) so we have decided to order a full decap work for Combel, too.
+Of course, it wont cost as much as the Videl one, expectations is about $2,700 USD.

 ### 14.11.2025

 Combel has arrived at the Taiwanese lab for metal layer removal.
 After this is done, it should be easier for Dmitry to prepare cleaner die shots.